Dublin’s Top TenExpand all

 Within the Dublin area, the Dublin Area Rapid Transit (DART), runs along the coast from Howth in the north of Dublin to Greystones near the south.

-The Luas operates two tramlines servicing Dublin city centre and suburbs: the Green line connects Brides Glen to St. Stephen’s Green.
+The Luas operates three tramlines servicing Dublin city centre and suburbs: the Green line connects Brides Glen to St. Stephen’s Green.
 The Red Line connects Tallaght to The 3 arena.
 Trams run every 5 minutes at peak time and every 10-15 minutes at other times.
-Please note that the Green Line and the Red Line do not connect.
+As of Winter 2017 both the Green and Red lines are connected by a third line called the Luas Cross-City.
 The Student Travelcard is valid on the Luas.

 Share your thoughts on Dublin on our Facebook page!